user93390/seasnail1/README.md

 ## Story line
 Originally snail++ was going to be called 'snailhack.'
 But to me it sounded too much like 'salhack' (another Minecraft client).

 Snail++ used to be developed by two people, Chronosuser and Myself.
 Later on, Chronosuser would abandon the project and work on his own client.
 When I first started developing snail++, I wanted to make the client private because I was really bad at coding at the time.
-After some time, Chronosuser thought it would be a good idea to give someone the non-obfuscated client; it turns out it was a bad idea (because he later cracked the client later on).
+After some time, Chronosuser thought it would be a good idea to give someone the non-obfuscated client; it turns out it was a bad idea (because that someone later cracked the client later on).
 Ironically, I was thinking about making the client open source because I didn't like how long it took to add someone's HWID (MAC address).
 When Chronosuser abandoned the project, I felt really demotivated to do anything because I could not rely on anyone to do anything.(This is around-ish the time when I started to look for developers.)